ahtsham58/ahtsham58.github.io/_pages/about.md

 I started my career as a Software Engineer, solving problems while enhancing/creating huge codebases containing ten of thousands code lines and hunderds of SQL Tables.
-That curiosity led me to pursue Masters' Program to dive deep into realm of data science and machine learning.
+That curiosity led me to pursue Masters' Program in Computer Sciences to dive deep into the realm of data science and machine learning.
+Imagine implementing neural networks in matlab, that without libraries :p

 After my Masters' thesis work, the curisosity to advancing Data Science knowledge further tunred into R&D interest.

  <br>